-- Valuations make use of level 2 inputs i.e. inputs other than quoted market prices that are observable for the financial asset/liability; - Accrued interest has been included in the fair value calculations; - The fair value of trade and other receivables is taken to be the carrying value or invoiced or billed amount; - The fair value of fixed term deposits is calculated by comparing the fixed term investment with a comparable investment with the same or similar lender for the remaining period of the deposit;
+- Valuations make use of level 2 inputs i.e. inputs other than quoted market prices that are observable for the financial asset/liability; - Accrued interest has been included in the fair value calculations; - The fair value of trade and other receivables is taken to be the carrying value or invoiced or billed amount; - The fair value of fixed term deposits is calculated by comparing the fixed term investment with a comparable investment with the same or similar lender for the remaining period of the deposit: - The fair value of loans receivable is calculated using the appropriate benchmark market rate; - The fair value of borrowing has been calculated using the appropriate premature redemption discount rate.